cast-org/figuration/docs/layout/overview.md

 @media (max-width: 74.9375em) { ... }

 // Extra large devices (large desktops)
-// No media query since the extra-large breakpoint has no upper bound on its width
+// No media query since the `xl` breakpoint has no upper bound on its width
 {% endhighlight %}

 Once again, these media queries are also available via Sass mixins: